single battery garage refurbishment Stratford before

 This is required where there has been some kind of impact.
 A vehicle hits the garage or a tree falls on the roof for instance.
 Occasionally a garage within a block may have deteriorated to the extent that chunks of concrete are falling from a lintel that is breaking up.
 In this case it is better to look at the block as a whole for there will be other garages in the block in a similar state and total refurbishment of the block will prove to be much more cost effective.
 Apart from the Marley and Leofric Ranges of garages we have moulds for other brands long since defunct and can usually provide a viable solution.
 However these replacement parts contain hand-made wire re-enforcement elements and require careful handling to ensure no cracking in the hardening stage, and even with great care taken the yield is not high and the costs reflect that.
 Evidence of the difference in the re-enforcement between Marley and other brands can be seen in how they disintegrate.
 Marley units spall (concrete comes away from the rebar) System B from a manufacturer long since gone, breaking up along the lintel.
 Note in the photograph how the concrete has collapsed onto the door which is now the only thing holding it up!

-Bad Marley Lintel on Battery Garage
+Bad Marley Lintel on Concrete Battery Garage

 All about Asbestos